 Lord’s Taverners ACT is an association incorporated in the ACT, part of a federation of 11 similar branches across all the states and territories of Australia.

-We’re a not-for-profit community based organisation with strong networks in the Canberra area.
+We’re a not-for-profit community-based organisation with strong networks in Canberra and the region.

 Our purpose is to promote inclusion by providing opportunities through cricket and other sports for the young and disadvantaged to achieve their personal goals and a better quality of life.

-Our vision is that all Canberra athletes have the opportunity to realise their potential.
+Our vision is that everybody in Canberra and the region has the opportunity to realise their sporting potential.

-Our mission is to provide funding support to young and disadvantaged athletes in Canberra and the near region to enable them to pursue their sporting passion.
+Our mission is to provide funding support to the young and disadvantaged in Canberra and the region to enable them to pursue their sporting passion.

-We support local young and disadvantaged athletes in their sporting endeavours.
+We support young and disadvantaged people from Canberra and the region in their sporting endeavours.
 We assist principally by providing funding for coaching, practice facilities, equipment, registration fees, and expenses associated with travelling to competitions.
 We also provide support to certain therapeutic programs for people with a disability.